rramosp/genai-eo-embeddings/README.md

 ## Instalation

-You must have a Google API key for `Generative AI API` and `Geocoding API`.
-Then do
+You must have a Google API key for `Generative AI API` and `Geocoding API` and provide them in the notebooks when required.
+Then, after cloning the repo, do

 ```
 pip install -r requirements.txt